bbc/branding-client/README.md

 * `env`: To set an environment to request Orbit from.
 Must be one of 'live', 'test' or 'int'.
 If omitted, shall default to 'live'.
+* `cacheKeyPrefix`: A prefix to use for the cache key.
+If omitted, shall default to 'orbit'.
 * `cacheTime`: By default the Client uses the cache control headers of the API response determine how long to cache for.
 To override this value set the `cacheTime` to a value in seconds.